M-S-Jacobs2727/Dobrynin_Scaling_Theory/Mike_network_test/Ideas.md

 the GPU provides.
 With 32 CPU cores, I was generating, transferring, and learning the data at ~1M surfaces every 5 minutes at a resolution of (32, 32).
 With torch, I can do the same at around ~1M surfaces every 3-5 seconds.
+5. For the voxel method, we'll have to be careful about defining the edge of the voxel vs. the center of the voxel.